 For some reason, I’ve always been fascinated with greenhouses but thought having my own was so unattainable.
-However, after marrying my super talented husband, I soon realized that it’s not all about having enough money to build, or even the “right” supplies.
+However, after marrying my super-talented husband, I soon realized that it’s not all about having enough money to build, or even the “right” supplies.
 It’s more along the lines of having the determination to learn as well as the imagination to design.

 Thankfully, as a team, we have both.

-For instance, windows are stupid expensive.
+For instance, windows are stupidly expensive.
 Trust me, I get it, but I still don’t like it.
 So, instead of having to save up for a ridiculous amount of time, we decided to go bargain and thrift shopping.

 The three very large and tall windows on the front of the greenhouse have a slight defect (as in, some moisture gets in), but it totally worked out for us since they were only $40 for each.
 Mind-blowing, right?!